 To be eligible for an EMA starting in August 2018, your household income must be less than £24,421 a year for households with one dependent child or £26,884 for households with two or more dependent children.

 You must also have ordinary residence in Scotland to apply, which means that you live in one place.
 However, different rules can apply so you should contact your local authority or bursary office to check your eligibility.

 The weekly allowance is paid fortnightly and goes directly into your own bank account.

 You must normally sign up to a learning agreement which states that you will go to school (or college) regularly.
 If your attendance falls below a certain level, you lose the allowance.

 Ask your school (or college) for an EMA application form.
-Also visit the EMA website for more information.
+Also visit the GOV.UK website for more information.